digitallawyer/openlegaldictionary/_definitions/obsignabe.md

 ---
 title: Obsignabe
 permalink: "/definitions/obsignabe.html"
-body: Lat In the civil law.
+body: Lat in the civil law.
 To seal up; as money that had been tendered and refused
 published_at: '2018-07-07'
 layout: post
 ---